jlbelanger/formosa/README.md

 # Formosa

-A [React](https://www.npmjs.com/package/react) form component library.
+Formosa is a [React](https://www.npmjs.com/package/react) form component library.
 It works well with [JSON:API](https://jsonapi.org/), but it is not required.

 ## Demo